J.

 thick.
 Feathery pinnate foliage with orange and yellow fall color.
 China.
 Zone

-5. Monoecious (separate male and female trees).
+5. Monoecious (separate male and female flowers).
 First described from fossils and

 was thought to be extinct, living trees were discovered by Gan Duo, a forester.